 - Like in Monster Hunter, Dariusburst Another Chronicle uses a shared lives system; players who join or get killed subtract a life from the total stock.
 In a 3- or 4-player game, everyone has only one life, which means a single boss attack can wipe out the entire party in an instant even if no one has died up to that point.

-- In Xenoblade Chronicles, Yaldabaoth's ultimate attack in the final encounter with Egil has the same effect as a total party kill if Egil's Mechon is able to use it.
-The attack itself, Bionis Slash X, is more Apocalypse How in attack form and gives a two-minute timer to stop it after it's Vision concludes, temporarily making the battle into a sort of Time-Limit Boss, and if you're unable to destroy the three devices around the boss before the Vision time limit expires it's game over as the Mechonis destroys Bionis in a single downward stroke.
+- In Xenoblade, Yaldabaoth's ultimate attack in the final encounter with Egil has the same effect as a total party kill if Egil's Mechon is able to use it.
+The attack itself, Bionis Slash X, is more Apocalypse How in attack form and gives a two-minute timer to stop it after its Vision concludes, temporarily making the battle into a sort of Time-Limit Boss.
+If you're unable to destroy the three devices around the boss before the Vision time limit expires, it's game over as the Mechonis destroys Bionis in a single downward stroke.

 - This happens to the party in the Fantasy storyline of Irregular Webcomic! on occasion.
-It's a reason never to let your party's Fire Mage put all of his skill points into that Fireball spell...
-Good thing Death Is Cheap and Death of Insanely Overpowered Fireballs is woefully incompetent...
+It's why you never let your party's Fire Mage put all of his skill points into that Fireball spell.
+Fortunately, Death Is Cheap and Death of Insanely Overpowered Fireballs is woefully incompetent.

 - This strip of RP Generic shows us what happen when the players insist on having heavy-armored dwarf characters in a high-seas adventure.